Aryan Brotherhood of Texas: History

-In 2012, Terry Sillers, a former General in the ABT family, was arrested after leading police on a wild motorcycle chase near Fort Worth.
+In 2012, Terry Sillers, a former General in the ABT, was arrested after leading police on a wild motorcycle chase near Fort Worth.
 In exchange for cooperating with authorities against a gang that he says betrayed him, he was sentenced to 10 years in federal prison.

+In 2018, federal prosecutors in the Northern District of Texas obtained indictments and convictions of more than 50 individuals as part of a multi-agency crackdown on white supremacist organizations including the Aryan Circle, Aryan Brotherhood of Texas, Aryan Brotherhood, Peckerwoods, Soldiers of Aryan Culture and the Dirty White Boys.
+The investigation was handled by numerous law enforcement agencies coordinated by the Texas Anti-Gang Center, and more than 190 kilograms of meth, about $376,500, and 31 firearms were seized.
+The indictments included conspiracy to distribute methamphetamine and other illegal narcotics.
+It was the nation’s largest prosecution of white supremacist gang affiliates.

 Ranking structure

-The Aryan Brotherhood of Texas is run by five Generals, collectively known as the "Steering Committee", or "The Wheel".
+The Aryan Brotherhood of Texas is run by five Generals, collectively known as the "Steering Committee" or "The Wheel".
 Each General is given control over a region of Texas, each region having a number of prisons within the Texas Department of Criminal Justice, as well as all of the counties that comprises the region.
-Each General has 2 Majors, one "Inside Major" and one "Outside Major".
+Each General has two Majors, one "Inside Major" and one "Outside Major".
 The Inside Major (who is in prison, and therefore knows the intricacies of relationships between the gangs on his units, which makes him better suited to make decisions for those units as a whole) oversees family business on the units in his region.
 The Outside Major does the same for the cities in his region.
 Both Majors report to their General, who uses the information to keep his region running smoothly.
 Each prison unit with members is assigned a unit Captain, who in turn assigns a Lieutenant.
-The Lieutenant is the lowest permanent rank within the ABT, though on larger units and in bigger cities, the Lieutenant may appoint Sergeants to assist him in the day-to-day affairs of the family.
+The Lieutenant is the lowest permanent rank within the ABT, though on larger units and in bigger cities, the Lieutenant may appoint Sergeants to assist him in the day-to-day affairs of the gang.

-During the mid 1990s, in an effort to free the members of the ABT from Administrative Segregation, the gang changed its name to "Texas Aryan Brotherhood - Church of Aryan Christian Heritage" (TAB-COACH).
-The belief being that in so doing it could reinvent itself as a religious organization and receive a 501 (c) 3 tax exemption status from the Federal Government.
-This attempt was orchestrated by Riley Ray Fultz and Bobby Adams who also named themselves the President and Vice-President of the organization.

 Membership

 The Aryan Brotherhood of Texas has an estimated membership of approximately 3,500, concentrated primarily in Texas but also in the prisons of neighboring states, in particular New Mexico.
 According to the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), there are 2,600 members in Texas prisons and another 180 in federal prisons, as of 2012.

-The Prospect, or prospective member is someone under the protection of the ABT, responsible for following any/all direct orders given by an active member, who is being considered for membership into the organization.
+A Prospect, or prospective member is someone under the protection of the ABT, responsible for following any/all direct orders given by an active member, who is being considered for membership into the organization.
 Typically, whenever there is "dirty work" to be done, such as an assault or murder, more often than not, prospects are used.
 When the prospect is utilized in such a way, it is often referred to as "earning one's bones".